chaotic-society/documents/README.md

-# documents
+# Theoretica Lab
-A repo for the documents related to the research and development of the organization's projects.
+This repository stores the written documents produced during the research and development of the organization.